algorithmica-org/algorithmica/content/english/hpc/algorithms/matmul.md

 For simplicity, we will only consider *square* matrices, where $l = m = n$.

-To implement matrix multiplication, we can simply transfer this definition into code — but instead of two-dimensional arrays (aka matrices), we will be using one-dimensional arrays to be explicit about pointer arithmetic:
+To implement matrix multiplication, we can simply transfer this definition into code, but instead of two-dimensional arrays (aka matrices), we will be using one-dimensional arrays to be explicit about pointer arithmetic:

 ```c++
 void matmul(const float *a, const float *b, float *c, int n) {